RazorOp/razorops-web/_posts/2024-04-23-devops-interview-questions-and-answers.md

 we add something on top ofthe image and use it in subsequentstepsin Dockerfile.
 IV.
 CMD : We use CMD command to provide default values of an executing container.
 In a Dockerfile, if we include multiple CMD commands, thenonlythe last instructionis used.

-88. What is the purpose of EXPOSE command in Dockerfile?
+**88. What is the purpose of EXPOSE command in Dockerfile?**

 We use EXPOSE command to informDocker that Container wil listen on a specific network port during runtime.
 But these ports on Container may not be accessible to the host.
 We can use –p to publish a range of ports fromContainer.

-89. What are the different kinds of namespaces available in a Container?
+**89. What are the different kinds of namespaces available in a Container?**

 In a Container we have an isolated environment with namespace for each resource that a kernel provides.
 There are mainly six types of namespacesin aContainer.
 I. UTS Namespace : UTS stands for Unix Timesharing System.
 In UTS namespace every container gets its own hostname and